eam-00/Linux-Notes/README.md

 This is helpful when you have a corrupted package database and you want to force a synchronization:
 ``sudo pacman -Syyu``

-Update and rank the mirrorlist by speed, up to 5 mirrors
+- Update and rank the mirrorlist by speed, up to 5 mirrors:
-sudo pacman-mirrors -f 5
+``sudo pacman-mirrors -f 5``
-sudo pacman -Syyuu # Sync, refresh mirrors, downgrade packages to repo version, and update

 ## alias update='sudo pamac update'
 alias upgrade='sudo pacman -Syu'